-An estimated 37,000 people (including us) came to the city of San Juan, Argentina to see the total solar eclipse.
+An estimated 37,000 people (including us) came to the city of San Juan, Argentina to see the July 2019 total solar eclipse.
 On the day of the eclipse, many of us traveled a few hours outside of San Juan to rural areas like Bellavista to be in the direct path of the eclipse and to see full totality.
 It was our very first total solar eclipse, but it won’t be our last.
-These photos and video should help you see why we’re already planning to be at the next total solar eclipse which will take place in 2020 in southern Argentina.
+These photos and video should help you see why witnessing this fantastic natural phenomenon inspired us to also cover the December 202o total solar eclipse.

 The path of the July 2, 2019 total solar eclipse spanned about 6,000 miles (9,656 km).
 It started just east of New Zealand and most of its path crossed the mostly-uninhabited Pacific Ocean until it reached South America where its shadow crossed about 800 miles (1,287 km) of Chile and Argentina.

 Here’s a step-by-amazing-step look at the 2019 total solar eclipse near San Juan, Argentina.

 And, yes.
 We now have Soundgarden’s “Black Hole Sun” on perma-play in our heads.
 It could be worse.
 It could be “Total Eclipse of the Heart”.

 Watch the build-up and then totality in our time-lapse video, shot with our Brinno camera, below.

 And see the first dramatic moments of totality, which is more like someone turning off a switch than gradual sunset, in our video, below.